 - 2. Type verify in the Program to Run text box. - 3.
+If necessary, click the Execution Directory dropdown and select

+C:\Users\Public\Documents\Micro Focus\RM\CodeWatch\Projects

+Then click the Click the Browse button

-If you started CodeWatch from the Windows Start menu or Windows Explorer, the current directory will be set correctly.
-If not, enter the name of the directory where CodeWatch is installed in the Working Directory field.
-Typically, this entry will be "C:\Program Files\Liant\RMCOBOLvN". - 4.
+4. If you started CodeWatch from the Windows Start menu or Windows Explorer, the current directory will be set correctly.
+If not, click the Browse button or enter the name of the directory where the CodeWatch samples are installed in the Working Directory

+- field.
+Typically, this directory is named C:\Users\Public\Documents\Micro Focus\RM\CodeWatch\Projects\Verify. - 5.
+To use the 64-bit RM/COBOL runtime system, click the 64-Bit checkbox.
+Note that this checkbox is only enabled if both 32-bit and 64-bit runtime systems are installed.
+Otherwise, the checkbox is disabled and is checked if a 64-bit runtime system is detected or is cleared if a 32-bit runtime system is detected. - 6.
 Click Next or press Enter to move to the Set Additional Options page.
 This page allows you to enter program arguments or select configuration files.
 In this exercise, it is not necessary to change any of these settings.

-5. Click Next or press Enter to move to the Set Environment page.
+7. Click Next or press Enter to move to the Set Environment page.